nekocode/Emojix/README.md

 ### Usage

-Just wrap the `Activity` Context, it will let all the `TextView`s replace the emoji characters with apple style icons:
+Just wrap the `Activity` Context, it will let all the `TextView`s (or other views inherit from `TextView`) replace the emoji characters with apple style icons:

 ```java
 @Override